Skip to content Skip to footer

 We advise you to arrive early to enjoy the whole experience, CARRIS band, and have a good trip!

-Stars of the 2025 Museu da CARRIS Classics Parade
+Stars of Classics Parade

 Participate and come see them pass by